gngz/ai-bot/README.md

 # Survivor Bot
-Survivor bot is the project of Artificial Intelligence Course of University of Madeira - Year 2018/2019
+Survivor bot is the project of Artificial Intelligence Course at University of Madeira - Year 2018/2019

 Made by:
  - Gonçalo Passos